Choupo-Moting: Email gaffe rules Bayern Munich star out of Cameroon squad | Goal.com

 “When sending invitations, be sure to send them to the correct address.
 If that doesn’t happen, I don’t understand why it’s the club’s or Maxim’s fault.”

-Conceicao’s men will travel to Praia’s Estadio Nacional de Cabo Verde for Friday’s game versus Cape Verde before welcoming Rwanda to Douala’s Japoma Stadium four days later.
+Conceicao’s men will travel to Praia’s Estadio Nacional de Cabo Verde for Friday’s game against Cape Verde before welcoming Rwanda to Douala’s Japoma Stadium four days later.

 The Blue Sharks are third with four points from the same number of games, while the Wasps who sit at the base of the table with two points must win their remaining two games convincingly to stand a chance of qualifying for the competition.